azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 :triangular_flag_on_post: **Goal:** Translation of multiple sentences, detection of one or more input languages to one or several output languages concurrently.

+Let's get started with using the translator service!

 First, create a `Translator` API Key in the Azure Portal:

 ![Translator Text API](./images/New_CreateTranslator.PNG)